Prince Andrew in Epstein's video tapes, lawyer for Virginia Roberts says

 Several of Epstein's victims reported seeing the surveillance cameras in the rooms.

 "It was all videoed all the time.
 I asked him [Epstein], 'What do you do with all this?'
-And he said, 'I keep it all in my safe'," Maria Farmer, one of the victims, alleged.
+And he said, 'I keep it all in my safe'," Farmer alleged.

 Evidence that the footage exists is yet to surface.